How to Help

 Be sure to supply plenty of water.
 Do not exercise your dog outside if the weather is hot and/or humid.
 Having bloodlines tied to the Mastiff family unfortunately makes breathing difficult in certain instances.

-The important thing to remember is that you will be providing your dog with enough calories; he or she will not starve!
+The important thing to remember is that you will be providing your dog with enough calories to stay active while being at a slight deficient in order to slow lose.
 Taking it slow and steady is the only healthy way to help your dog.
 You will be helping them live longer with proper exercise that keeps their heart pumping and burns off the extra fat.
 Once your dog is at the recommended weight, be sure to keep up with your healthy routines.

 While canine obesity is a problem, there are owners who have a dog who is underweight.
 If ribs are very prominent, most likely, the dog is not receiving enough nutrition or there is a health issue.